Union Organizer - Local 483

 TO APPLY: please send us your resume, two references, and a cover letter describing why you want to be an organizer at Local 483.
 Please address these to 702 Forest Avenue.
 Suite C, Pacific Grove, CA 93950, or by email to: email@example.com.

-UNITE HERE is an equal opportunity employer and gives equal consideration to all applicants without regard to sex, age, race, color, religion, national origin, disability, veteran status, sexual preference, gender identity or gender expression.
+UNITE HERE is an equal opportunity employer and gives equal consideration to all applicants without regard to sex, age, race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity or gender expression.